Joni Lius

 Joni Lius (born March 4, 1971) is a Finnish former professional ice hockey player.

 Lius began his career with JYP and stayed with the team for seven seasons.
 He played for Frölunda HC in the Elitserien for two seasons and the Vienna Capitals in the Austrian Ice Hockey Association for one year.
-However, Lius played the majority of his career with TPS Turku in the SM-liiga.
+Lius also played seven seasons with TPS Turku in the SM-liiga.